 Like any dataset, ours has inherent biases:

+Our goal: Equip CMOs, SEO leads, and marketing professionals with data-driven insights to navigate the AI search revolution.
 We're not claiming to have solved LLM ranking.
 But we're confident this data can materially improve your brand's AI visibility.

+The first critical insight: not all LLMs behave the same way.
 Understanding how each model structures its responses is essential for crafting content that resonates with specific platforms.

 One of the most striking differences between models is how much they say.